 Fountains can double as koi ponds with a bit of tweaking.
 Adding a filter, reducing the power of the fountain, and making sure that the water is chemical free will turn your landscape accent into a functioning pond.
 If you already have a fountain, this is a great choice.
 Otherwise, shop for smaller fountains that could be added to your small space.
 Fountains can be tricky to choose and install.
 If you want to make sure that your fountain is a good home for koi, it’s a good idea to get professional help installing your garden pond fountain.

 Deciding whether a miniature koi pond is the right choice for your small space

 While there are many great things about larger koi ponds, there are also plenty of benefits that come with choosing a smaller one.
 You won’t have to invest nearly as much to get your small pond started.
 Upkeep will not only be easier but also be cheaper.
 They are also a great choice for beginners just getting started with this wonderful hobby.

 When you have your koi pond designed, built, and ready, it’s time to fill it with colorful tenants.
 Koi fish come in a variety of colors, sizes, and breeds.
 Before you order fish to put in your pond, it’s a good idea to do some research on the what size koi your pond can accommodate, as well as how many.

 One of the biggest mistakes that you can make in any koi pond is overcrowding.
 If you put too many fish in too small of a pond, it can lead to imbalances in the pH and nitrite levels of the water.
 This can lead to fin rot and other diseases among your koi.
 If you’re ready to start building your own koi pond, we can help you get started.
-We offer equipment like aerators, water filtration, treatment options, and more.
+We offer a complete line of pond equipment like aerators, water filtration, treatment options, and more.